What Are the Most Common Bugs Found in Homes? (Updated for 2025)

 Bees and Wasps

-Bees and wasps may get lumped together in the same category, but they couldn’t be different.
+Bees and wasps may get lumped together in the same category, but they’re quite different.
 The one thing they have in common is that they can both be pests if they set up their nests in the wrong place.
 What differs is how you’ll need to deal with them.

 A pesticide is going to be the best way to get rid of wasps that have established their nests.
 You can purchase wasp decoys to keep some territorial species away.
 Make sure you knock down any nests to keep new wasps from moving in.
 Bees, on the other hand, are valuable for the environment.
 If you’ve got a hive in your home that’s problematic, call a beekeeper to have it relocated.